sabbour/nodecouch/README.md

 - `APPDYNAMICS_APPLICATIONNAME`
 - `APPDYNAMICS_TIERNAME`

+## Building the Docker image
+`docker build . -t nodecouch`

+## Running the Docker image
+`docker run -it -p 8080 --env-file ./env.list nodecouch`

 ## Testing
-Once you have the application running, you should be able to use Swagger-UI deployed at http://host/swagger to make a few calls.
+Once you have the application running, you should be able to use Swagger-UI deployed at http://host:publishedport/swagger to make a few calls.
 ## Monitoring

 You should see the calls show up in the App Dynamics dashboard